Kappa-org/ThemesManager/README.md

 In masks you can use next placeholders:

 * `:themeDir:` - contains theme dir path
+* `:assetsDir:` - contains assets dir path for create temp copy into public directory.
+In templates now you can use `{$assestDir}` variable as base path for scripts, styles and etc... files
 * `:presenter:` - contains presenter name (without modules)
 * `:modules:` - contains module name (module name My:Module will be replaced to My/Module)
 * `:module_(number):` - contains module name (My:Module => module_1 = My, module_2 => Module)